 Acupuncture, simply put, is the stimulation of specific points on the body, which can alter various biochemical and physiologic conditions.
 It is a means of helping the body heal itself.

 In the last 20 years the research into acupuncture has greatly increased.
 There have been several studies of the effectiveness of acupuncture based on scientific evidence.
 The difference between medical acupuncture and Traditional Chinese Medicine (TCM) acupuncture is in TCM the stimulation of these points is said move the energy (Qi- pronounced “Chee”) of the body to other parts of the body and opens the meridians to allow the flow of this energy (Qi).
 In medical acupuncture it is scientifically proven that it is the nerve transmission that actually stimulates the nervous system.
 Medical acupuncture stimulates the nervous system of the animal and helps the nervous system to modulate the body to heal on its own.

-**As with any therapy, proper diagnosis is essential for a successful treatment outcome.
-Therefore, it is imperative that acupuncture therapy be preceded by a thorough and accurate medical diagnostic work-up.**
+As with any therapy, proper diagnosis is essential for a successful treatment outcome.
+Acupuncture therapy must be preceded by a thorough and accurate medical diagnostic work-up.

 Please note acupuncture is not recommended as a sole treatment for any of the below conditions, but as a treatment to be used in additional to medical and/or surgical therapy.

 - Traumatic nerve damage/paralysis

 - Feline lower urinary tract disease (inappropriate urination)

 - Recurrent upper respiratory disease in cats